railwayapp/docs/src/docs/tutorials/set-up-a-tailscale-subnet-router.md

 ## 1. Getting an Auth Key

-The Auth key will be used to authenticate the Tailscale machine.
+The Auth key will authenticate the Tailscale machine that we'll deploy into our Railway project in a later step.

-- Head over to the [Keys](https://login.tailscale.com/admin/settings/keys) page located within the settings menu on the Tailscale admin dashboard.
+- Head over to the [Keys](https://login.tailscale.com/admin/settings/keys) page located within the settings menu on the Tailscale dashboard.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1724349121/docs/tutorials/tailscale-subnet-router/keys_page_vohahp.png"
-alt=""
-layout="responsive"
-width={1261} height={772} quality={100} />
+alt="screenshot of the tailscale settings page" layout="responsive" width={1261} height={772} quality={100} />